 Which of the following statement is /are correct

-- Article 21 of the constitution also deals with right to die.
+- Article 21 of the constitution also deals with the right to die.

-- Draft bill legalizes active euthanasia in India.
+- The draft bill legalizes active euthanasia in India.

-- According to the draft bill on passive euthanasia, advanced medical directive shall be void and not binding on any medical practioner.
+- According to the draft bill on passive euthanasia, the advanced medical directive shall be void and not binding on any medical practitioner.